Rosemont College: School of Professional Studies

 The School Professional Studies is designed for working adults and offers online programs at both the undergraduate and graduate level.
 It offers accelerated degree programs, certificates, and corporate training.
 These programs are completed in five-week sessions, normally meeting once a week for four hours.
 The accelerated graduate courses are completed in seven-week sessions or over a weekend.

 At the undergraduate level, there are nine online A.A., B.A., and B.S.
 Professional Studies degree options, and fifteen concentrations or credentials fully embedded within the degree.

-School of Professional Studies: Graduate Programs

-At the graduate level, there are eight online Professional Studies master's degree options, and 12 online graduate certificates.
+At the graduate level, there are eight online Professional Studies master's degree options and twelve online graduate certificates.
 Many of the School of Professional Studies master programs offer an online graduate certificate fully embedded within the online degree offering graduates multiple graduate credentials within a degree program.

-Forbes Advisor ranks Rosemont College as fifth in the nation for the best online master's in Homeland Security, making it the highest ranking program the college offers.
-In 2023, the School Of Professional Studies also ranked as one of the Best Online master's degree programs for Homeland Security and Organizational Leadership by Online master's degree.

 School of Graduate Studies

 The traditional School of Graduate Studies offers nine master's degree options, five post baccalaureate certifications, and one graduate certificate.
 Many Graduate Studies programs are offered exclusively on campus.
 The School of Graduate Studies also offers three hybrid online and on-campus programs, and five fully online master level education programs.

-The M.F.A. in Creative Writing was listed as an "M.F.A.
-Program to Watch" by Publishers Weekly in 2015.